isabella232/devo-ps.github.io/source/blog/metalsmith-on-github-pages.md

               - bower
               - gulp

-1. Once you've added your node, copy its public SSH key from the details section:
+1. Once you've added your server, copy its public SSH key from the details section:

     ![GitHub pages settings](http://devo.ps/images/posts/devops-ssh-key.png)

-1. Add that key as a deploy in the settings of your site's repo on GitHub:
+1. Add that key as a deploy key in the settings of your site's repo on GitHub:

     ![GitHub deploy key](http://devo.ps/images/posts/github-deploy-keys.png)